pvosper/training.python_web/source/presentations/session02.rst

 .. rst-class:: build
 .. container::

-    When we return, we'll learn about the king of protocols,
+    When we return, we'll have lightning talks and then learn about the king of protocols,

     .. rst-class:: large centered